 At least 42% of marketers believe they are not very good at segmentation for digital experiences.
 Most segmentations assume that people prefer one thing over another.
 However, these preferences are difficult to track.
 Yet, they are important for marketers to know their audience.

-AI can dissect and analyze behavioral and demographic data much more efficiently than humans doing it manually.
+AI marketing technology can dissect and analyze behavioral and demographic data much more efficiently than humans doing it manually.
 It can learn about every detail of the personal preference of a user.
 Your profile information, purchases, demographic information, or browsing history may be taken into account by an app to help and support you with what you need.

 You may be brewing up fresh content daily, but is that content meaningful for the user?
 Personalization is the key to driving engagement.
 AI can digest and crunch large amounts of data per user to personalize content for them.
 Look at Netflix, for example.
 Each user is shown video content based on their interest and history.